samsquire/ideas2/README.md

 # 90. 64 achievable things my computer can do for me while idle

+My CPU has 64 threads in order to do things in parallel.
+I am looking for things I can use my CPU for.

 1. Path finding algorithm
 2. Semantic Reasoning
 3. Compiling